877-224-2434

 • Overhead shower/tub light

-• AC/heating outlet
+• AC/heating outlet (cut-ins into existing duct)

-• Green board drywall throughout bathroom
+• Green board drywall throughout the bathroom

-• Sterling by KOHLER caulkless tub or shower system
+• Caulkless tub or shower system

 • 12x12 or larger tile flooring